Saraesabbagh/2iChallenge/README.md

 - second remove duplicates
 - 3rd return desired outcome of numbers.
 - Use Jest for test coverage
+- Use Eslint as linter for format and javascript specific checks

 ### How to install and run this code and tests?